Idol Project: Characters

+Shion is a 15-year-old ninja idol from Japan.
+Her hobby is reading.

 Anime

 The anime, also referred to as an OAV (Original Animated Version) was released in 1995 by Studio OX (known for Burn Up W, Ultra Maniac, and Wild Cardz).
 In Japan it was dubbed into various languages including English and Italian.
 It was directed by Yasufumi Nagaoka and the character designer/animation director was Noritaka Suzuki.